s-KaiNet/spfx-fast-serve/README.md

 Starting from version `2.x`, the library supports webpack extensibility.
 In a `./fast-serve` folder you have a file called `webpack.extend.js`.
 In this file you can put your own logic for webpack, it will not be overwritten by subsequent `spfx-fast-serve` calls.

-You can either provide custom `webpackConfig` object, which will be merged using [webpack-merge](https://github.com/survivejs/webpack-merge) module, or use `transformConfig` to even more better control over configuration.
+You can either provide custom `webpackConfig` object, which will be merged using [webpack-merge](https://github.com/survivejs/webpack-merge) module, or use `transformConfig` to even better control over configuration.

 Check out [this sample](https://github.com/s-KaiNet/spfx-fast-serve/blob/master/samples/advanced/fast-serve/webpack.extend.js) to see how it works.
 The sample configures custom path aliases for SPFx.